 |Celebrations, certifications and documents.

 ||Wedding certificates, service notifications, contracts, legal agreements, etc.

 The UCKG can send regular promotional communications about events and meetings in churches.

-These promotional communications may use the “UCKG” or “UCKG Helpcentre” brand and may be sent through different channels, such as e-mail, telephone, SMS text messages, letters, social networks, etc.
+These promotional communications may use the “UCKG” or “UCKG Apukeskus” brand and may be sent through different channels, such as e-mail, telephone, SMS text messages, letters, social networks, etc.